ryanjonesrocks/Awesome-Taiwanese/README.md

 * [Taiwanese Grammar: A Concise Reference (POJ)](https://b-ok.cc/book/2649963/5e4f9b)

 # Contributing:
-If you would like to add to this list, please submit a pull request.
+If you would like to add to this list, please submit a pull request or email me at ryanjonesxyz@gmail.com